gamefiend/meccu/README.md

 ![meccu](https://www.dropbox.com/s/mmzy4pdl1vlum7m/meccu_small.png?dl=0)

 # meccu.sh
-A very small, bash-based framework for collecting metrics for graphite servers.
-Meant to be used with older servers that lack the dependencies for running current versions of great tools like collectd, etc.
+Meccu is a very small, bash-based framework for collecting metrics for graphite servers.
+It is meant to be used with older servers that lack the dependencies for running current versions of great tools like collectd, etc.

 Right now meccu needs netcat and you should be all set!